holgerlembke/serial-monitor/README.md

 In the end there should be a bunch of dll's, a serial-monitor.exe, a serial-monitor.dll and a platform support folder "runtimes" with lots of stuff in it.

+## New Arduino Release

+You need to find the new folder and copy the files from old location to new location.

+## Storage

+Exception files are stored at %temp%\serial-monitor